AnyBody/anyscript/_posts/2019-04-04-body-model-configurator.md

 to no experience using AnyScript, the BM-Plugin will help you a lot in getting started with it and to understand how switches and BM statements work.
 If you are an advanced AMS user, you will find configuring your human model much easier and much faster by using the plugin.
-And don't worry about loosing your freedom with AnyScript!
+And don't worry about losing your freedom with AnyScript!
 BM Plugin is not meant to replace it, it is meant to write it for you, so it saves you time.